mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2019/2019-10-14-creamy-kale-and-mushroom-pasta-bake/index.md

 ---
-blog: shalveena.com
+title: "Creamy Kale and Mushroom Pasta Bake"
+date: "2019-10-14"
 categories:
-- lunch-and-dinner
+  - "lunch-and-dinner"
-- recipes
+  - "recipes"
-coverImage: img_0355.jpg
-date: "2019-10-14"
 tags:
-- comfort-food
+  - "comfort-food"
-- italian-food
+  - "italian-food"
-- pasta
+  - "pasta"
-- pasta-bake
+  - "pasta-bake"
-- vegan
+  - "vegan"
-- vegan-recipes
+  - "vegan-recipes"
-title: Creamy Kale and Mushroom Pasta Bake
+coverImage: "img_0355.jpg"
 ---

 I love pasta bakes - but it has proven difficult to make vegan versions with the same satisfying taste of comfort food.
 That is, until I found [this pasta bake recipe from Izy Hossack](https://topwithcinnamon.com/creamy-cauliflower-mushroom-kale-pasta-bake-vegan-option/).
 It tastes delicious and has all the warmth and satisfaction of comfort food without being unhealthy!
 The secret?
 Cauliflower!
 Yes, there is a whole head of cauliflower hidden in this recipe!
 My version below is slightly changed from the original recipe from Izy.